 Check command prompt window of LODGen.exe for crash report in case the log file does not reveal anything.

-Check the Windows Event log.
+Check the Windows Event log for related entries.

 If the problem persist, search for the error message first or make a post to the official DynDOLOD support forum.

-If there is no LODGen_[GAME MODE]_[WORLDSPACE]_log.txt or it does not contain a useful error message, start DynDOLOD in expert mode, select the desired worldspace and click Execute LODGen.
+To restart LODGen generation for a worldspace in case there is no LODGen_[GAME MODE]_[WORLDSPACE]_log.txt or it does not contain a useful error message, start DynDOLOD in expert mode, select the desired worldspace and click Execute LODGen.
 Bring the LODGen command prompt window to the front to see if it prints more details to the console.
 If that does not give more detail, check the Windows Event Viewer for additional messages from the .NET Runtime.